Traditional SEO

 H2 Tags

-H2 tags are like chapter titles within your H1 chapter, have relevance to your pages keyword focus.
+H2 tags are like chapter titles within your H1 chapter, and have relevance to your page's keyword focus.

 H3 Tags

 H3 tags are like sub-subheadings within your H2 chapters.
-They help SEO by giving search engines a super detailed outline (better ranking) and improve readability for users (keeps them engaged).
+They help SEO by giving search engines a comprehensive outline of your site (better ranking) and improving readability for users (keeps them engaged).

 Website homepage with roofing repair services in Brentwood; four service options with photos.